raft-tech/raft-tech.github.io/services-product-strategy.md

 experiences:
   experience1:
     head: User Research
-    text: We focus on understanding user behaviors, needs, and motivations through interviews, competitive and evaluative research, task analysis, and other feedback methodologies.
+    text: Research is paramount for creating products that enhance users day-to-day tasks.
+Our team learns everything we can about the users by asking questions, identifying and proving or disproving our assumptions, finding commonalities across users, and recognizing their needs, goals, and mental models.
+Activities include: Ethnographic study, Stakeholder interviews/workshops, Sector and competitor analysis, Journey mapping, Usability testing, Heuristic analysis.
   experience2:
     head: Design
     text: Users today expect software experiences to be engaging and accessible, which is why people are at the heart of our design.
-Whether we’re creating User Interfaces from scratch, or redesigning existing products, our team of designers are fluent in translating a client’s needs into an easy, intuitive user experience.
+Whether we’re creating User Interfaces from scratch, or redesigning existing products, our team of UX designers are fluent in translating a client’s needs into an easy, intuitive user experience.
   experience3:
     head: Content
     text: Our clients work hard to create a professional public-facing image for their organization, so we work hard to emulate that experience in our products.
 Our content strategies guide users to take natural behaviors that align with our client’s end goals using established best practices, accessible plain language, and highly measured interaction.